Newport railway station: Services

-Sign displayed in Newport station, commemorating the opening of the new building.
-This is mounted inside the ticket office.

 As at February 2019, the station is a calling point for GWR (who provide most of the services), as well as Transport for Wales Rail and CrossCountry.

 In December 2022, the ORR approved Grand Union to commence a new service from Paddington to Carmarthen in partnership with Spanish rail operator Renfe, for which a fleet of new bi-mode trains was to be used.
 The new service, with trains calling at Bristol Parkway, Severn Tunnel Junction, Newport, Cardiff Central, Gowerton and Llanelli en route to Carmarthen, was originally scheduled to commence in December 2024, but is now expected to begin in December 2027.
 In December 2024, following FirstGroup's acquisition of Grand Union Trains, it was announced the proposed London Paddington to Carmarthen service would be operated by Lumo.